 The Company's Audit Committee was formed on 22 April 2008 with written terms of reference in compliance with Rules 5.28 to 5.29 of the GEM Listing Rules.
 The primary duties of the Audit Committee are to review the Company's internal control procedures and annual report, financial statements, half-year reports and quarterly reports and to provide advice and comments thereon to the board of Directors.
-The Audit Committee currently comprises three Independent Non-executive Directors, Ms. Lau Mei Suet, Mr. Choi Tak Fai and Ms. Lee Pui Ching.
+The Audit Committee currently comprises three Independent Non-executive Directors, Ms. Lau Mei Suet, Mr. Choi Tak Fai and Mr. Tsang Ho Yin.
 The Audit Committee members have reviewed this Annual Report and have provided advice and comments thereon.

-During the financial year ended 31 December 2022, the Audit Committee held five meetings for reviewing the first quarterly, interim, third quarterly and annual results of the Group and the appointment of the external auditor.
+During the financial year ended 31 December 2023, the Audit Committee held four meetings for reviewing the first quarterly, interim, third quarterly and annual results of the Group.
 The Audit Committee was in the opinion that the preparation of the quarterly, interim and annual results is in compliance with the applicable accounting standards, the GEM Listing Rules and any other applicable laws and has been adequately disclosed.
 The Audit Committee is also supposed to review the risk management and internal control systems of the Group from time to time.
 The attendance is as follows:

 Numbers of

 Name of member attendance

-Ms. Lau Mei Suet (Committee Chairlady) 5/5
+Ms. Lau Mei Suet (Committee Chairlady) 4/4

-Mr. Choi Tak Fai 5/5
+Mr. Choi Tak Fai 4/4

+Mr. Tsang Ho Yin (appointed on 25 August 2023) 1/1

-Ms. Lee Pui Ching 5/5
+Ms. Lee Pui Ching (resigned on 25 August 2023) 3/3